The Trojans have won three of their last five national championships at UGA’s Dan Magill Tennis Complex.

-In 2013, USC came up short of a fifth consecutive NCAA title with a run that ended in the NCAA Quarterfinals.
-The Trojans went 26-5 overall last season.
-Smith was named the 2012 ITA National Coach of the Year as USC went 33-1 overall in its run to the NCAA title followed by senior Steve Johnson ending his illustrious collegiate career on a 72-match singles win string en route to his second straight NCAA Singles Championship in 2012.
+In 2013, USC came up short of a fifth consecutive NCAA title with a run that ended in the NCAA Quarterfinals for a 26-5 overall finish.
+The previous year, Smith had been named the 2012 ITA National Coach of the Year as USC went 33-1 overall in its run to a fourth straight NCAA title, which was followed by senior Steve Johnson ending his illustrious collegiate career on a 72-match singles win string en route to his second straight NCAA Singles Championship in 2012.

 The previous season, Smith was named 2011 Pac-10 Coach of the Year after leading the Trojans to their first undefeated conference season since 1987.
 Also the 2011 USPTA National College Coach of the Year, Smith and his Trojans built up their collection of NCAA trophies in claiming their third consecutive national championship in 2011.
 Following a perfect 6-0 mark in Pac-10 play, the Trojans went on a 20-match win streak to close out the year on top again.
 USC was a No. 2 seed in the NCAA tournament and beat top seed Virginia 4-3 in the final.